How to avoid an insidious thought error.

 Improving the criteria we use to judge the truth of things is difficult.
 But because what we believe ultimately determines how happy we're capable of being, we must constantly try.
 After all, the risks of indulging in magical thinking are quite serious:

 - Not making the necessary effort to achieve our goals.
-If we believe, for example, in the Power of Attraction as popularized by the book, The Secret, then we're at risk for believing all we have to do is put out a clear enough visualization of what we want and wait for it to come to us.
+If we believe, for example, in the Law of Attraction as popularized by the book, The Secret, then we're at risk for believing all we have to do is put out a clear enough visualization of what we want and wait for it to come to us.
 Unfortunately, we may find ourselves waiting a long time.
 How often do you find yourself hoping for something to happen when you should be doing something to make it happen?

 - Making bad choices.
 Five of the 16 medications my patient has now refused to take are blood pressure medications.
 As a result, her blood pressure has remained uncontrolled for several years, placing her at significantly higher risk for strokes and heart attacks.